studentkittens/lncs-pandoc/paper.md

 ## The hardware token

-The size of the YubiKey is 18mm x 45mm x 3mm and the weight is 3 gram.
-Which means it is a very light weight device.
+The size of the YubiKey is 18mm x 45mm x 3mm and the weight is 3 gram which means it is a very light weight device.
 The used material is crush- and water-resistant.
 [Figure 2](#token) shows the YubiKey.
 There is a touchbutton in the middle of the YubiKey.
 It is a solid-state capacitive touch sensor which means it works with a human finger but not with other things touching it by